-Elective courses expanding upon the subjects of the core curriculum will be offered based upon demand and availability, and course descriptions will be made available through the Program Office.
-Electives such as International Business Law and its Environment, Entrepreneurship, Strategic Issues in Marketing, and Creativity and Innovation for Leadership enable students to focus on areas of interest.
+Elective courses expanding upon the subjects of the core curriculum will be offered based upon demand and availability.
+Elective courses enable students to focus on areas of professional interest and qualify for a concentration.
 Prerequisites may be required for some courses.